ShivaniKhatri96/dog-library/README.md

 - Select/ dropdown to filter species based on some criteria
 - React-select style change
 - When results are not found while searching and/or selecting, another cute lottie-animation is shown
-- making searchbar and select responsive
+- Making searchbar and select responsive

 ### Goals
 - Adding pagination